Infouktour3/Fab-Beauty/README.md

 ### Acknowledgements

--   To the tutor support at Code Institute.
+-   To the tutor support at Code Institute, Mentor and Slack mates.